Great to have you here, Rush Limbaugh, meeting and surpassing all audience expectations every day.

 And to that end, have recently filed two lawsuits to increase access to registration opportunities.

-In addition to these and other efforts to ensure access to the ballot box, top up hold.
+In addition to these and other efforts to ensure access to the ballot box, there is no lack of access to the ballot box.

-You can register to vote when you buy a big Mac, practically.
+You can register to vote when you buy a Big Mac, practically.

 In many places, they register you to vote when you have no idea you can.